The Truth About Navigating Chronic Pain in Relationships

 Advertisement

 "Endometriosis has haunted me since I was about 15, and I consider it generational," Virginia says.
 Her mother also experienced endometriosis-like symptoms in the early ‘80s, but Virginia says such a diagnosis wouldn't have been possible at the time in Venezuela, where her mom lived.
 She watched her parent have both of her ovaries removed and, later, a hysterectomy.
 "My mom's own medical trauma and difficulty in getting help shaped my own journey," Virginia notes.
-"I also grew up in South America, and, like many, I didn't get an annual checkup or women's wellness checkup until I came to the U.S. by myself at 21."
-Soon after, she met her future husband at a youth group Bible study event at their local church in Florida.
+"I also grew up in South America, and, like many, I didn't get an annual checkup or women's wellness checkup until I was 21."
+Soon after, she met her future husband at a youth group Bible study event.
 "Intimacy was always one of our foundations — then we began having challenges in our sex life, largely due to my endometriosis," she says.
 "Although I wanted to have sex with my husband and I would get turned on almost as often as him, my constant pelvic pain and bloating made intercourse less than desirable.
 I also experienced low libido and dryness."
 It only got worse.

 Advertisement